mattikummu/global_net_migration/readme.txt

 **Reproducibility**

+Once the input data is loaded, the script should be run in order.
+I.e. Start with 0_install_required_packages.R, and then proceed to 1_preparing_data -folder, and run the scripts there in numerical order.
+As explained below, the codes under section 2 are not yet reproducible, but we provide output from these sections, so code is again reproducible from section 3 onwards (expect few exceptions, as detailed below).

 Please note: all the scripts are not yet reproducible - we are working hard to get all the used input data into Zenodo.
 Apologies for this.

 Here are details: